 Bullying can be devastating for your child’s confidence and self-esteem, especially in the pre-school and early primary years.
-If your child is being bullied at school, they will need support at home and at school.
-But what happens when the bullying escalates?
+Providing support for a child that is being bullied at school is very important.
+Both home and school need to provide such support.

 Bullying among minor children (under the age of 10) is becoming a larger problem in our schools.
 It is important to know when it’s time to take legal action against bullying.

 Read our article about understanding children’s behaviour to get perspective on bullying.